What is an agency sponsor?

 Second, we ask that the agency sponsor make a commitment to assist the scholar by providing ongoing support.
 We require a minimum of one in-person meeting per month with the understanding that client needs may dictate more frequent meetings or checking in by phone or email.
 If you are providing case management or advocacy you are likely already providing the kind of support we are looking for.

-Third, most of our financial assistance comes in the form of what we call Charitable Adjunct Assistance and are intended to help with education-related living expenses that would otherwise be a barrier to a scholarship applicant’s ability to attend school.
+Third, most of our financial assistance comes in the form of what we call Charitable Adjunct Assistance and is intended to help with education-related living expenses that would otherwise be a barrier to a scholarship applicant’s ability to attend school.
 We ask the agency sponsor to act as a payee for these awards by accepting and tracking the spending of funds as they would any other grant.
 When we provide funds through a sponsor, we ask that they tell us, at the end of each academic term, how the funds were disbursed.

 From time to time we may ask agency sponsors to help us evaluate the Women’s Independence Scholarship Program, so that we can constantly improve the way we serve and respond to survivors of intimate partner abuse.